postmanlabs/labs-docs/src/pages/docs/getting-started/proxy.md

 ### I can't send a request and my network requires a proxy

-Enable the [system proxy option](#using-the-system-proxy-for-requests) in Postman and make sure the proxy is configured for your operating system:
+Enable the [system proxy option](#using-the-system-proxy-for-requests) in Postman and make sure the proxy is configured for your operating system.

 * **Windows** - Open **Settings**, select **Network & Internet**, and select **Proxy**.
 Under **Manual proxy setup**, turn on the toggle.
 Enter the proxy address and port, and then select **Save**.